 Multiple US states had to vet and investigate the sportsbook app before awarding it licensure.
 In addition to that, several Canadian organizations, like the above-mentioned partners, have investigated PointsBet and found it to be legitimate and trustworthy.

 PointsBet has promised to follow the sports wagering rules set by whatever provincial government will allow it to operate.
 Therefore, when it launches in Ontario, PointsBet will operate legitimately and you won’t need to worry about your personal information or money being stolen.

 Since single event wagering is now legal in Canada, there’s no reason to choose an illegal or offshore betting site as you might have before.
 While offshore betting sites were technically an option to Canadian residents, they were rife with potential risks, like:

 - Low digital security, putting your personal information and winnings at risk from cybercriminals like hackets

 - Low trust.
 The offshore betting organizations are not overseen by any Canadian regulatory body, so there is and was nothing stopping them from taking your money and running

 - Poor betting odds and market variety, meaning your sports betting experience was more likely to be subpar

-In contrast, PointsBet is a legitimate sportsbook operation and will be regulated by the Canadian government or a subsidiary organization once it’s licensed.
+In contrast, PointsBet is a legitimate sportsbook operation and will be regulated by the Ontario government and any subsidiary organizations once it’s licensed.
 Therefore, should anything ever go wrong, you’ll be able to pursue a legal recourse and possibly get your money back.